kavehmz/kube-for-the-dyslexic/01_prepare_your_tools/README.md

 # Install Docker
 If you don't have `docker`, follow whatever this page tells you: https://docs.docker.com/get-docker/

-Doing everything in docker makes sure what I do here is replicable by you there.
+Doing everything in docker makes sure what I do is replicable by you there.

 # Dockerfile
-When you installed docker you are ready to build our images.
+When you installed docker you are ready.

 To do that you need a file that defines the steps.